 emphasizes metaphor, imagery, emotion, energy, and procedural approaches that focus on private listings.

-- allows suspending judgement of the problem description
+- allows suspending judgment of the problem description

 - encourages alternative perceptions of the problem expressed again without challenge.